BikLab/BITMaB-workshop/README.md

 #### [Step 6](https://github.com/BikLab/BITMaB-workshop/blob/master/Qiime4GOMRI.md#step-6---make-new-phylogeny-with-final-set-of-otus-no-chimeras-no-alignment-failures): Make a phylogeny using the fasta file from Step 5
 #### [Step 7](https://github.com/BikLab/BITMaB-workshop/blob/master/Qiime4GOMRI.md#step-7---run-diversity-analysis): Run beta and alpha diversity analyses

+***

 ### Where are all the files?
-The locations of all the files you will need for the Qiime tutorial are listed below
+The locations of all the files you will need for the QIIME tutorial are listed below

 **Data file:**